 Associate Justice Cade R. Cole, Associate Justice Jefferson Hughes, Associate Justice Piper D. Griffin, Dean Madeleine Landrieu, Chief Justice John L. Weimer, Associate Justice Jay B. McCallum, Professor Monica Hof Wallace, Justice John Michael Guidry, Associate Justice Allision H. Penzato (Pro Tempore)

-Readers of teh is blog may be interested to note that some of them papers delivered at L.S.U. last March, are now appearing in the Journal of the Center of Civil Law Studies.
-When more intimations available about other relevant publications, the blog will note them.
+Readers of this blog may be interested to note that some of the papers delivered at L.S.U. last March are starting to appear in the Journal of the Center of Civil Law Studies.
+When more information is available about other relevant publications, the blog will note them.

 The blog thanks Georgia Chadwick for help with this entry.